critcola/discourse-to-discord-webhook/README.md

 ## Configuration

-Copy `config-sample.php` to `config.php` and populate all non-optional variables after configuring webhooks in both Discourse and Discord.
+Copy `config-template.php` to `config.php` and populate all non-optional variables after configuring webhooks in both Discourse and Discord.

 ## About Crit Cola